ray-project/ray/doc/source/ray-core/fault_tolerance/tasks.rst

   :start-after: __catch_user_exceptions_begin__
   :end-before: __catch_user_exceptions_end__

-However, if a user exception is `@final`, or it can not be subclassed, Ray would raise only as `RayTaskError`.
+However, if a user exception can not be subclassed, Ray would raise only as `RayTaskError`.
 User can access the user exception via `ray_task_error.cause`.

 .. literalinclude:: ../doc_code/task_exceptions.py